BAT: Better Audio Transformer Guided by Convex Gated Probing: Impact Statement

 \section{Impact Statement}

 This work advances the field of self-supervised audio representation learning.
-By improving the effective depth of encoders and introducing efficient probing methods like CGP, we contribute to more resource-efficient model evaluation.
-This has potential positive societal impacts by reducing the computational overhead and carbon footprint associated with developing state-of-the-art audio models.
-Furthermore, improving the robustness of frozen embeddings might improve the accessibility of high-performance models for researchers with limited compute resources.
-We do not see any specific negative ethical consequences unique to this work.
+By improving the effective depth of encoders and introducing efficient probing methods such as CGP, we contribute to more resource-efficient model evaluation.
+This has the potential to positively impact society by reducing the computational overhead and carbon footprint associated with developing state-of-the-art audio models.
+Furthermore, enhancing the robustness of frozen embeddings could broaden access to high-performance models for researchers with limited compute resources.
+There are no specific negative ethical consequences unique to this work.